 Lead Articles Editor for the Journal of Law and Commerce

 US District Court – Western District of Pennsylvania

 US District Court – Eastern District of Pennsylvania

-Why Victims of Childhood Sexual Abuse Need a Window to Justice, Allegheny County Bar Association Young Lawyers Division Point of Law, (Winter 2019).
+Katie M. Shipp, Why Victims of Childhood Sexual Abuse Need a Window to Justice, Allegheny County Bar Association Young Lawyers Division Point of Law (Winter 2019).

-The Use of Coercion in the Child Maltreatment Investigation Field: A Comparison of American and Scottish Perspectives, 22 U. Miami Int’l & Comp.
-L. Rev. 129 (2015)
+Daniel Pollack, Kristeen MacKay, & Katie Shipp, The Use of Coercion in the Child Maltreatment Investigation Field: A Comparison of American and Scottish Perspectives, University of Miami International and Comparative Law Review, 22, 129-170 (August 2015)

-Wilderness Therapy Settings: An Industry in Need of Legal and Regulatory Oversight, Michigan Child Welfare Journal (Vol. 16 Issue 1, Fall 2013)
+Daniel Pollack, Khaya Eisenberg, & Katie M. Shipp, Wilderness Therapy Settings: An Industry in Need of Legal and Regulatory Oversight, Michigan Child Welfare Law Journal, Vol. 16 Issue 1 (Fall 2013)